melvinjlobo/Collapsible-Toolbar-Helper/README.md

   Since I was designing the CollapsibleToolbar, I required a CollapsibleText as well.
 But the default CollapsibleTextHelper is coupled too tightly with the CollapsingToolbarLayout and not public to be modified.
 So, taking inspirations from AOSP, Chris banes' [Philm](https://github.com/chrisbanes/philm/blob/master/app/src/main/java/app/philm/in/view/CollapsingTitleLayout.java) and Nick Butchers [Plaid](https://github.com/nickbutcher/plaid/blob/master/app/src/main/java/io/plaidapp/util/CollapsingTextHelper.java), I wrote my own CollapsingTextlayout.

 I know that there is a lot of room for improvement and that there are obvious optimizations and feature enhancements, but the main objective of re-writing these widgets was learning.
+I have collected all the ideas from the given references and tried to simplify the implementation as much as possible.
 The code is commented and should be self explanatory.

 Interested?
 Well go ahead, download and use the widgets.
 _______